Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Given the high-stakes nature of the bar exam, you’re going to need a review course.
 There’s just no self-prepping for an exam that is the culmination of three years of law school and covers hundreds of topics.
 So as you do your research to pick the prep course which will guide your studies for the next 8 to 10 weeks, there is a decent chance you might up trying to decide between longtime favorite Barbri and upcomer BarMax.
 Both courses have their own strengths and weaknesses, and it can be a really tough decision.
 In this comparison, we analyze the bar review courses from both companies so you can choose which one best fits your particular study style and needs.

 Advantage: BarMax.
 Pricing has become more important than ever to law students getting ready for the bar exam, and unless your firm is going to be paying for your prep, be prepared to spend a couple thousand dollars on a course (no small amount, especially when lumped in with student debt).
-So with it understood that value is a critical component when comparing prep options, BarMax wins the pricing battle with Barbri.
-With their standard UBE and California courses coming in at a shade under $2,500, BarMax provides the better value (by about $500) when compared directly to Barbri’s comparable Guided Pass course, which carries a price tag of close to $3,000.
+So with it understood that value is a critical component when comparing prep options, BarMax wins the pricing battle with Barbri by a good margin.
+With their standard UBE and California courses coming in at a shade under $1,900, BarMax provides the better value (by more than $1,000) when compared directly to Barbri’s comparable Guided Pass course, which carries a price tag of close to $3,000.

 Pricing and course options current as of publication.